 1. Recognition & Acknowledgement: Recognize customers, acknowledge them.
 Don’t ignore them.
 Make them feel appreciated.
 Pay attention to them.
 Welcome them back when they return.

-None of us feeling like just a number to a corporation.
+None of us want to feel like just a number to a corporation.
 Make sure your customers feel valued.

 2. Empower Your Employees: Give employees permission and the creativity to solve customer issues without waiting for a manager to approve it.
 With some issues, employees should be able to solve the issue themselves.
 By allowing your employees to solve certain customer service issues, you give them the ability to help the customer in a timely manner.